 More surgeons at Doylestown Health are performing robotic-assisted surgery than ever before, a trend that Dr. Pellini believes will continue.
 "All new surgeons today train in robotic-assisted surgery, traditional laparoscopic methods, and open procedures," he says.

 “Over the past three years, we have seen immense growth in our program which, along with newly hired surgeons who are robotically trained, led to the demand for the expansion of our robotic fleet,” says Berman.
-“We have a highly experienced robotics team that includes specialty-trained nurses and techs who assist surgeons in performing these procedures,” says Berman, noting that the health system’s modern surgical suite features operating rooms specifically designed for robotic-assisted procedures.
+“We have a highly experienced robotics team that includes specialty-trained nurses and techs who assist surgeons in performing these procedures,” she adds, noting that the health system’s modern surgical suite features operating rooms specifically designed for robotic-assisted procedures.

 The overall number of robotic-assisted surgeries at Doylestown Health has grown dramatically in recent years, from 688 in 2021 to almost 950 in 2023.